samiselim/FinalProject_NTI/README.md

 - ArgoCD
 - AWS CloudWatch Agent (installed on all nodes)
 - AWS Backup Service (configured for daily snapshots of Jenkins instance)
+- Terraform

 ## Pipeline Configuration

-The Jenkins pipeline is defined inside Jenkinsfile in this Repo
+The Jenkins pipeline is defined in Jenkinsfile in this Repo

 ## Steps to Set Up the Project

+1. **Create Infrastructure with Terraform**: Use Terraform scripts to create the necessary infrastructure on AWS.
-1. **Install Jenkins**: Set up Jenkins on your preferred platform using Ansible.
+2. **Install Jenkins**: Set up Jenkins on your preferred platform using Ansible.
-2. **Configure AWS CLI**: Ensure that AWS CLI is installed and configured with necessary permissions.
+3. **Configure AWS CLI**: Ensure that AWS CLI is installed and configured with necessary permissions.
-3. **Set Up Docker and Trivy**: Install Docker and Trivy on the Jenkins server.
+4. **Set Up Docker and Trivy**: Install Docker and Trivy on the Jenkins server.
-4. **Create ECR Repositories**: Create ECR repositories for the backend and frontend images.
+5. **Create ECR Repositories**: Create ECR repositories for the backend and frontend images.
-5. **Set Up AWS S3 Bucket**: Create an S3 bucket to store security scan reports.
+6. **Set Up AWS S3 Bucket**: Create an S3 bucket to store security scan reports.
-6. **Configure Jenkins Credentials**:
+7. **Configure Jenkins Credentials**:
    - AWS credentials (`aws_access_key` and `aws_secret_key`)
    - GitHub token (`github_tocken`)
-7. **Set Up GitHub Repository**: Ensure your codebase is hosted on GitHub.
+8. **Set Up GitHub Repository**: Ensure your codebase is hosted on GitHub.
-8. **ArgoCD Setup**: Install ArgoCD and configure it to sync with your GitHub repository.
+9. **ArgoCD Setup**: Install ArgoCD and configure it to sync with your GitHub repository.
-9. **Install CloudWatch Agent**: Use Ansible to install the CloudWatch agent on all nodes.
+10. **Install CloudWatch Agent**: Use Ansible to install the CloudWatch agent on all nodes.
-10. **Configure AWS Backup**: Set up AWS Backup to take daily snapshots of the Jenkins instance.
+11. **Configure AWS Backup**: Set up AWS Backup to take daily snapshots of the Jenkins instance.

 ## ArgoCD Configuration